sethmlarson/picklepipe/README.rst

 License
 -------

-picklepipe is made available under the MIT License.
+PicklePipe is made available under the MIT License.
 For more details, see `LICENSE.txt <https://github.com/SethMichaelLarson/picklepipe/blob/master/LICENSE.txt>`_.